-Generally speaking, a breeding program must accomplish their AKC Breeder of Merit to be eligible for a reserved kennel name.
-The AKC Breeder of Merit program requires a demonstration of excellence in breeding and the application of AKC recommendations in practice.
-Few programs accomplish this worthwhile goal although it is a distinguishing mark of a breeder’s knowledge and practices.
+Generally speaking, a breeding program must accomplish its AKC Breeder of Merit to qualify for a reserved kennel name.
+The AKC Breeder of Merit program requires a demonstration of excellence in breeding and the application of AKC standards in practice.
+Few programs accomplish this worthwhile goal although it is a distinguishing mark of a breeder’s knowledge, and care.
 In our state, there are only about a dozen in-breed programs that qualify, and of those, few make puppies available to the public.
 “Royalworth” is an AKC Registered Kennel Name.
-As such, other programs using the “Royalworth” in their name are likely to be fraudulent and are not able to registered dachshund puppies under our name.
+As such, other programs using “Royalworth” in their name are likely to be fraudulent and cannot register dachshund puppies under this name.

 Royalworth’s AKC Marketplace page: https://marketplace.akc.org/breeder/royalworth